wylliamunlimited/wylliamunlimited/README.md

 ### Hi I am Wylliam 🍪

-Currently: a student studying computer science and biomedical engineering, minoring in data science 😆
+Currently: a new grad with dual degree in computer science and biomedical engineering, minor in data science 😆
-Futuristically: working with bulk data :P
+Futuristically: working with bulk data, training AI, drinking a lot of peach green tea 🍵

 ## My obsessions:
 - Artificial General Intelligence / Generative AI 🤖
+- Neuroengineering 🧠
-- Data Science & Analytics 🧠
+- Data Science & Analytics 📈
 - Building software in general 💻

 <!-- ## Tools I use: -->